NAMetrics/NAMetrics.github.io/trainings.md

 <a name="introduction"></a>
 coming soon

-## Ordinary Differential Equation-based Models
+## Compartmental PK and PK/PD Models
 <a name="ode"></a>
 1. https://mrgsolve.org/learn